Skip to content

 Panther#

-PyPI PyVersion codecov Downloads license
+PyPI PyVersion codecov Downloads License

-• Built-in Document-oriented Databases ODM (MongoDB, PantherDB)
+• Built-in document-oriented database ODM (Supports MongoDB & PantherDB)

-• Built-in Authentication Classes
+• Built-in Admin Panel

-• Built-in Permission Classes
+• Built-in permission handling

 Supported by#